 // …

 The dumped container is now ~2600 bytes, and I can keep final on my class.
-Compared to the ~10500 bytes of Symfony's, it's a nice reduction in size and complexity.
+Compared to the ~10500 bytes of Symfony's, it is a nice reduction in size and complexity.

 Building the container